opeoje91/Final_Project_10_UTA_old/README.md

 - Database Mockup
 - Machine Learning Mockup

+## Database Mockup

+In this section we will be discussing the databases we have created that will be utilized for our machine learning model.
+To get an idea as to what our database will look like once joined, the following is a snapshot of our ERD model:

+![]ERD Model Snapshot

+1. In the APPL stock database, we will create two formulated columns.
+This example will be based on our database "Open.csv"
+    - The first formulated column is based on the changes that occur every 24 hours of on the stock.
+The current day's price      will be subtracted from the previous day's price.
+The very first row of that coumn is subtracted from zero.
+    - Once this formula is applied throughout the database, we will then create a Gain_Loss column.
+This column will be formulated to state "Loss" if the price change is less than zero and will state "Gain" if the price change is zero or greater than

+    ![]AAPL_Mock_DB_Open.csv snapshot

+2. Once the Price change and Gain_Loss columns are created, next we will format the date column in both databases to match.
+The date is the key that will bring both databases together.
+It is unique by every line having a different date.
+This will ensure that the information in database one is proberly matched with all of the data of database two

+![] Snap shot of both databases with new dates formatted vs old

+3. Lastly, we will be joining the Season/Quarter database with the APPL stock price database using a SQL based program, ideally Postgres, or another program like it

+Once the above steps are complete, the data will be ready for utilitzation in our chosen machine learning model.
+At the same time, something very important to note in the case of this project is that we have a total of four databases to create.
+One database for each type of stock pricing - Close, High, Low, and Open.
+The calculated column and Gain/Loss column formulas will be adjusted to calculate it's respective pricing column to the database's name.
+The list of database files are as follows:

+![]Database files snapshot

+Once the databases are all complere and ready, we will move into using them for our chosen machine learning model.

 ## Machine Learning

 In this section, we will be answering the following questions: